lionelzd/learngit/readme.txt

 Git is a disattribute version control system
 Git is free software
 Git has a mutable index called stage.
-Git tracks changes of file a.
+Git tracks changes of file aa.